fanoframework/fanoframework.github.io/working-with-response/index.md

 end;
 ```

-In the code above `mem` is assume to contain PNG file binary data. `TResponseStream` is adapter class to be able to read `TStream` as string.
+In the code above `mem` is assume to contain PNG file binary data. `TResponseStream` is adapter class that implements `IResponseStream` interface to be able to read `TStream` as string.

 To be able to display other binary format, just pass correct `Content-Type` header.
 For example, to output PDF document